RommelTJ/docker_and_kubernetes_notes/complete_guide/s09-dockerizing-multiple-services/01_DockerizingMultipleServices.md

   * /api/values/all -> Express Server
   * /api/values/current -> Express Server
 * We will add a container with an Nginx server and configure routes for it.

+## Routing with Nginx

+* Created `default.conf` and added to Nginx config.
+  * Tell Nginx there is an 'upstream' server at port 3000.
+  * Tell Nginx there is an 'upstream' server at port 5000.
+  * Listen on port 80.
+  * If anyone comes to '/', send them to the client upstream.
+  * If anyone comes to '/api', send them to the server upstream.